 October 30, 2018 // by: Julie Howsmon

-Breckenridge is truly a winter wonderland during ski season.
-The chill in the fresh mountain air, twinkling lights that line historic Main Street, the light powder that dusts the pine trees on the ski hill, the bush-tailed fox that dashes across the street in front of you – it’s the little things in Breckenridge you’ll remember after you’re back home reminiscing on your vacation.
-It goes without saying on the mountain in your gear is a great spot to snap a classic “Breckenridge” picture.
-But as seasoned locals, the Breckenridge Grand Vacations team wants you to know the “secret spots” to get that perfect holiday card-worthy photo from your time here in our little mountain town.
-Grab a pen and take notes on the Top 5 Photo Spots for Your Winter Vacation to Breckenridge!
+It goes without saying that on the mountain in your gear is a great spot to snap a classic Breckenridge photo.
+But as seasoned locals, the Breckenridge Grand Vacations team wants you to know the “secret spots” to capture that perfect holiday card-worthy photo from your time here in our little mountain town.
+Grab a pen and take notes on the Top 5 Photo Spots for Your Breckenridge Winter Vacation.

 On the Mountain

-Okay we’ll get this one out of the way first because it’s the most obvious – take a photo while on the mountain, of course!
+Okay we’ll get this one out of the way first because it’s the most obvious.
+Take a photo while on the mountain, of course!
 Depending on what kind of shot you’re aiming to get, there are a variety of places to pose.
-The easiest and most convenient is at the top of the Colorado SuperChair with the Epic Mix team.
-When you get off the chair, look to your left for the people wearing green – ask for a photo and you’ll be able to find it online later!
-We also love the views from the top of Peak 10 if you hike past the Falcon SuperChair (expert terrain only, and please proceed at your own risk).
-Great surprise engagements can often occur here, so keep an eye out and you just might witness that special moment!
-If you need a midday break to rehydrate, head to Robbie’s Tavern or T-Bar at the Base of Peak 8 to get a good shot of the action with the chairlift behind you!
+The easiest and most convenient is at the top of the Colorado SuperChair with the resort and town in the background.
+We also love the views from the top of Peak 10 if you hike past the Falcon SuperChair (expert terrain only, please proceed at your own risk).
+Surprise engagements often occur here, so keep an eye out and you just might witness that special moment!
+If you need a midday break to rehydrate, head to Robbie’s Tavern or the T-Bar at the Base of Peak 8 to get a good shot of the slopeside action with the chairlift behind you.

 Mt.
 Baldy Road

-Imagine a picturesque sunset with a vibrant pink alpenglow dusting the mountains behind you.
+Imagine a picturesque winter sunset with a vibrant pink alpenglow dusting the mountains.
 In the corner of your picture is a twinkling Christmas tree and there are small snowflakes fluttering to the ground.
 The Riverwalk Center in the middle of Main Street Breckenridge is a hub for a plethora of town events, an epicenter for small children climbing on the playground, and your perfect picture spot.
-Hop in front of the tree to get that glistening lights shot or head over to the bridge and catch a Kodak Moment with the ski area proudly beaming behind.
-You can’t miss the Riverwalk Center, and this is the easiest spot to hit when you’re already downtown window shopping or heading out to dinner!
+Hop in front of the tree to get that glistening lights shot or head over to the bridge and catch a moment with the ski area proudly beaming behind.
+You can’t miss the twinkling Riverwalk Plaza and this is the easiest spot to hit when you’re already downtown window shopping or heading out to dinner.

-If you want to get a first-hand taste of Breckenridge’s history, find one of the dozens of mines that are scattered throughout Breckenridge and its surrounding mountainous areas.
-Once home to miners and trailblazers, Breckenridge has a deep history rooted in the mining industry, and dilapidated mines are around nearly every corner if you keep your eyes open on the trails!
-There are a few close to town that have been restored, creating a picture-perfect backdrop for your memorable photos from Breck.
+If you want a first-hand taste of Breckenridge’s history, find one of the dozens of mines that are scattered throughout Breckenridge and its surrounding peaks.
+Once home to miners and trailblazers, Breckenridge has a deep history rooted in the boom and bust mining industry.
+Abandoned mines are around nearly every corner if you keep your eyes open on the trails.
+There are a few close to town that have been restored, creating a picture-perfect backdrop for your memorable Breckenridge photos.
 Take Wellington Road east from Main Street and turn right on Reiling Road when you reach a fork.
 Continue up Reiling and it will turn into French Gulch Road.
 Continue up the road until you see a mine on the left.
-There is a small trail to get closer to the mine, or, take a photo in front of the fence with the mine in the background.
+There is a small trail to get closer to the mine, or take a photo in front of the fence with the mine in the background.
 Hey, if you get lucky, you just might find some gold!

 Breckenridge and Beyond…

-Breckenridge is home to many more great photo spots than just these five, but we think these should be at the top of your list!
-There are some gorgeous spots out in Blue River towards Quandary Peak and back in the direction of I-70, up Swan Mountain and around Lake Dillon.
-Of course, if you see any photos on our site and want to know where they were taken, don’t hesitate to reach out!
+Breckenridge is home to many more great winter photo spots than just these five.
+There are some gorgeous vantage points out in Blue River towards Quandary Peak and back in the direction of I-70, up Swan Mountain and around Lake Dillon.
+Of course, if you see any photos on our site and want to know where they were taken, don’t hesitate to reach out.